nisargakr12/Shadowfox-python-internship/README.md

   - Separated Aquaman and Flash by placing Green Lantern between them.
   - Replaced the existing team with a new Justice League roster.
   - Sorted the list alphabetically and identified the new leader.

+- **task-4**: If Condition
+  - BMI Calculator using user input
+  - City to Country mapping using conditional statements
+  - Check if two cities belong to the same country